coder/docs/guides/moving-to-oss.md

 ## Migration Strategy

 A seperate deployment is necessary to run Coder OSS.
-A direct upgrade via Helm is not possible since Coder OSS introduces new concepts (e.g. templates, provisioners) and other features are still being developed (e.g. audit log, organization support).
+A direct upgrade via Helm is not possible since Coder OSS redefines some concepts (e.g. templates, provisioners) and other features are still being developed (e.g. audit log, organization support).